01 of 06

 Amethyst glass should not be confused with clear antique glass that has changed color due to sun exposure.
 This type of clear glass was made with manganese as a clarifying agent, and the sun will turn it various shades of purple if enough time passes.
 When compared to the rich plum color of amethyst glass, it looks more violet in nature and is lighter in color.

 It's also wise to note that "sun purple" glass has been artificially produced by some unscrupulous sellers who expose antique clear glass pieces to ultraviolet light in order to change the color in an effort to make it more desirable.Continue to 4 of 6 below.

 04 of 06

-Green antique glass was given its color by adding iron oxide to a molten glass mixture of sand, potash and lime.
-Varying shades of green ranging from light to dark with an olive hue, were achieved by lowering the amount of iron oxide added to the glass mixture.
+The green antique glass was given its color by adding iron oxide to a molten glass mixture of sand, potash, and lime.
+Varying shades of green ranging from light to dark with an olive hue were achieved by lowering the amount of iron oxide added to the glass mixture.

 05 of 06

 Amber and brown antique glass were given their color by adding iron/sulfur oxide to a molten glass mixture of sand, potash, and lime.Continue to 6 of 6 below.

 06 of 06

 The red antique glass was given its color by adding gold oxide to a molten glass mixture of sand, potash, and lime.
 More in the mixed gold would result in deep red like the Mary Gregory style mug shown here.
 Other shades of red and pink, like that of the cranberry glass shaker depicted here, were achieved by lowering the amount of gold oxide added to the glass mixture.